 By understanding, believing and walking in the consciousness that you are now and always at peace with God and acceptable to God, not based on your self-righteousness, good works or performance, but based on your faith in the atoning sacrifice of Jesus Christ on the cross for your sins!

-Apostle Paul explains in Romans 5:
+Apostle Paul amply explains this truth in his epistles.

 1 Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ,

 2 through whom also we have access by faith into this grace in which we stand, and rejoice in hope of the glory of God.
 (NKJV).

 5 Having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will,